with Kristi Taylor

 Representatives from the Worker’s Center will be on hand to answer questions and provide community resources and information to participants.

-- Gain valuable knowledge about sexual harassment that can be shared with staff
+- Gain valuable knowledge about sexual harassment

 - Understand the definition of sexual harassment consistent with NYS laws